 The Blind Person's Allowance is added to your tax-free Personal Allowance and increases the amount of income you can have each year before you start paying tax.

-If you are on a low income, or you don't pay any tax, you can transfer the Blind Person's Allowance, or part of it, to your spouse or civil partner.
+You can transfer the Blind Person's Allowance, or the unused part of it, to your spouse or civil partner.
 This can be done whether or not they are blind.
 If both you and your spouse or civil partner qualify for Blind Person's Allowance you can claim an allowance each.

 Lines are open from 8am to 8pm, Monday to Friday, and 8am to 4pm on Saturdays.
 You will need to know your National Insurance number.

-You can ask HMRC to backdate your claim for up to four years but there is a time limit for claiming back tax.
+You can ask HMRC to backdate your claim for up to the previous four tax years if you were eligible then.